fdcl-gwu/fdcl_param/README.md

 ### Integration to your own project

-This library is composed of a single header file, namely `fdcl_param.h`.
-You just need to copy the file to your project source folder, and include the header file.
+This library is composed of a header file, namely `fdcl_param.h` for class declarations, and `fdcl_param.cpp` for implementations.
+Both should be availalbe to your compiler.

 This library also requires the [Eigen library](http://eigen.tuxfamily.org/) as it suppors the eigen matrix types.
 For convenience, the eigen library is included in the package.
 The folder to the eigen library should be availalbe to the compiler.
 For example, the following makefile is used for the sample code.